Ofekyaloz/GO-Chat-Web-API/README.md

 You can click on 'Enjou our chat?
 Let us know!' to post a new feedback or just seeing our rate anad former feedbacks.

 ![GoChat](https://github.com/Ofekyaloz/GO-Chat-Web-API/blob/master/src/Pictures/Go-Chat-Signin_Page.jpg)

+note: you can change the localhost on app.js file.